Mumbai–Ahmedabad high-speed rail corridor: Design

-The design for the bridges, viaducts and tunnels was made by engineers based in Delhi, Mumbai and Japan.
-The corridor is 508.09 km long and traverses the states of Maharashtra and Gujarat and the union territory of Dadra and Nagar Haveli.
+The design for the bridges, viaducts and tunnels was made by engineers based in Delhi, Mumbai, and Japan.
+The corridor is 508.09 km long and traverses the states of Maharashtra and Gujarat, and the union territory of Dadra and Nagar Haveli.
 The alignment comprises 460.3 km of viaducts (90.6% of route length), 25.87 km of tunnels (5.1%), 12.9 km of cut and fill (2.5%) and 9.22 km of bridges (1.8%).
 A 21 km tunnel connects Thane and Virar, of which 7 km will be undersea.
 The undersea tunnel was chosen to avoid damaging the thick vegetation present in the area.
 The corridor will begin at the underground station in the Bandra-Kurla Complex in Mumbai, and then traverse 21 km underground before emerging above ground at Thane.

 Cost

-The project was estimated to cost ₹1.1 lakh crore, including the cost of 24 trainsets, interest during construction and import duties.
-JICA agreed, in 2017, to fund 81% of the total project cost ₹88087 crore, through a 50-year, 1.5 trillion Japanese yen loan, at an interest rate of 0.1% with a moratorium on repayments up to 15 years and the remaining cost will be borne by the state governments of Maharashtra and Gujarat.
+The project was estimated to cost ₹1.1 lakh crore (US$16.4 billion in 2017 dollars), including the cost of 24 trainsets, interest during construction, and import duties.
+JICA agreed, in 2017, to fund 81% of the total project cost ₹88087 crore, through a 50-year, 1.5 trillion Japanese yen loan, at an interest rate of 0.1% with a moratorium on repayments up to 15 years, and the remaining cost will be borne by the state governments of Maharashtra and Gujarat.
 20% of the components used on the corridor will be supplied by Japan, and manufactured in India.

 Most of the line will be constructed on an elevated corridor to avoid land acquisitions and the need to build underpasses.
 It will also enhance safety by eliminating the need for level crossings.
-The decision to construct an elevated line raised the cost for the project by an additional ₹10000 crore.
+The decision to construct an elevated line raised the cost of the project project by an additional ₹10000 crore.

-Railway Minister, Piyush Goyal, informed Parliament that ₹3226.8 crore had been spent on the project as of June 2019.
+Railway Minister, Piyush Goyal, informed the Parliament that ₹3226.8 crore had been spent on the project as of June 2019.

 The expenditure already incurred rose to ₹28442 crore by July 2022, even as analysis suggested a 48% cost escalation in the project to ₹1.6 lakh crore due to the COVID-19 pandemic and land acquisition issues.
-To October 2024, ₹67486 crore had been spent, and 47% of civil works completed.
+To As of October 2024, ₹67486 crore had been spent, and 47% of civil works was completed.